archivist/archivist/README.md

 ```
 npm run devmode
 ```

-it'll start server app and recompile js bundle when you change source of platform app
+It'll start server app and recompile js bundle when you change source of platform app

 For starting server without watch mode use
 ```